 These details are not necessary.
 Your email is a medium through which your solicited resume get to a potential employer.
 What they are after, is the content of your resume and cover letter.

 Thank you for the job opportunity which I saw at fuzu.com this morning.
 Having read through the job specifications, my skills and experience match the job’s requirements.

 Resume attached as requested

-Looking at the above email body, it is straight forward.
+Looking at the above email body, it is straightforward.
 Mentioning where you saw the resume may not have any benefits to you but it does to the recruiter.
 Some pay to get jobs posted at different locations so you would be doing good if you indicate where the job opportunity was found.
-This helps them keep tracks of how effective the job posting was.
+This helps them keep track of how effective the job posting was.

 Attachment: Avoid writing anything close to the attached document.
 You should write

 *Resume attached as requested* Three lines after the Thank you!!!.
 Before you upload your resume, ensure you’re using the best resume format and save it with your full name.